-The Council's Economic Development Unit is responsible for a broad range of issues from land development to business advice and referral, to industry development and the keeping of key data about the Hobart economy.
+The Council's Economic Development Unit is responsible for a broad range of activities from land development to business advice and referral, to industry sector development and economic data analysis.
 The Unit is also responsible for the development and delivery of the Council's Economic Development Strategy.

 The Economic Development Unit acts as a first point of reference for business owners and developers in Hobart and provides specific information about the City and the role of Council as well as putting people in contact with Council officers in relevant areas of the organisation.

 Phone (03) 6238 2401

 The following Council publications may provide more detailed information about the Council's strategic goals for the City:

 *Please note that the Economic Development Strategy (2013-18) is currently being refreshed to reflect a number of changes in the economy that have occurred since 2013.

 The Tasmanian State Government also produces a number of informative documents.

 For information on a range of business and industry sectors please refer to the Tasmanian Department of State Growth website,